 - Peach Chicken Breasts: Prepare the chicken breasts exactly as directed above.
 Serve hot, topped with peach salsa.

-- Asian Peanut Chicken Breasts: Pour 1/2 cup of your favorite Asian peanut sauce (compare prices) over the chicken breasts after you flip them over.
+- Asian Peanut Chicken Breasts: Pour 1/2 cup of your favorite Asian peanut sauce over the chicken breasts after you flip them over.
 Reduce the heat to medium, and let the chicken simmer in the sauce until cooked through.

 - Chicken Breasts with Flavored Butter: Prepare the chicken breasts according to the master recipe above.
 Just before serving, top each with 1-2 teaspoons of homemade herb butter, garlic butter or one of my other simple flavored butter recipes.